bpa/ark-overseer/README.md

 This site was built with react-scripts, see [react readme](REACT.md) for its documentation.

+Note: I only have assets for the island right now, so other maps will need to be added before they work correctly.

 ## Getting test data

 Data for this site is created with [ark-file-parser](https://github.com/bpa/ark-file-parser)